YONG-LIN-LIANG/sign-pdf/README.md

 # Autograph

-This is the side project to back then for a front-end match in Taiwan.
-This project is purely front-end without hosting any Back-End, mainly focusing on the design and front-end features of how to perform the behavior of the digital signature.
+This is a side project created for a front-end competition in Taiwan.
+The project is purely front-end, focusing on implementing digital signature functionality without requiring any back-end support.
+It showcases the design and front-end features needed to perform and manage digital signatures effectively.

 ## Table of Contents
 - [About the Project](#about-the-project)